Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Introduction

 Importantly, \emph{quantum-computing security} has already begun to document practical side-channel surfaces in today’s cloud and multi-user stacks.
-Timing observations in cloud quantum services can leak information about executed workloads and backend selection \cite{lu2024_timing_sca_qc}, while power/control-layer observables can reveal pulse-level structure sufficient for circuit reconstruction \cite{xu2023quantum_power_sca,erata2024_qc_reconstruction}.
+Timing observations in cloud quantum services can leak information about executed workloads and backend selection \cite{lu2025_timing_sca_qc}, while power/control-layer observables can reveal pulse-level structure sufficient for circuit reconstruction \cite{xu2023quantum_power_sca,erata2024_qc_reconstruction}.
 In multi-tenant regimes, co-located jobs can interact via device physics (e.g., crosstalk), creating additional attack surfaces \cite{choudhury2024_crosstalk_sca}.
-Our focus is complementary: we study a \emph{minimal coherent probe} mechanism that produces a correlation-rich mid-circuit record, and we ask when that record supports \emph{strict sequence recovery} under depth, noise, and shot limits.
-Here, “depth” means the number of gates in Alice’s sequence, i.e.\ $k$ in $g_{1:k}$ (not circuit depth after compilation).
-We model Markovian (gate-local, memoryless) noise using quantum channels: after each ideal operation, the state is updated by a completely-positive trace-preserving (CPTP) map $\mathcal{N}$ representing interaction with an environment \(B\), i.e.\ $\rho \mapsto \mathcal{N}(\rho)=\mathrm{Tr}_B[U(\rho\otimes\sigma_B)U^\dagger]$ \cite{chitambar_resource_2019}.
-This channel viewpoint \cite{jin_noisy_2025} cleanly separates coherent unitary evolution from stochastic decoherence and enables contraction-based distinguishability bounds.
+Our focus is complementary: we study a \emph{minimal coherent probe} mechanism that produces a correlation-rich mid-circuit record, and we ask when that record supports \emph{strict sequence recovery} under depth of the gate sequence, noise, and shot limits.

-A key methodological choice in this paper is a observation model.
+A key methodological choice in this paper is the observation model.
 Rather than restricting Eve to per-step marginals, we allow Eve to retain the \emph{full correlation structure over time}: repeating the \emph{same} hidden sequence of gates for $N$ shots yields an empirical joint histogram $\widehat{P}_g(b)$ over probe bit-strings $b\in\{0,1\}^k$.
-This correlation-rich record is the natural sufficient statistic for classical post-processing under i.i.d.\ shots, but it is high-dimensional ($2^k$) and therefore forces explicit representational and inductive-bias choices for learning.
+This correlation-rich record is the natural sufficient statistic for classical post-processing under i.i.d.\ shots, but it is high-dimensional ($2^k$). {We analyze the case of data reduced to its per-time-step marginals as well as the full data with} explicit representational and inductive-bias choices for learning.
 Our threat model is motivated by the cross-talk and simultaneous-execution literature on shared quantum hardware, where imperfect isolation can correlate co-scheduled programs and leak information across tenants \cite{mehra2024defending_crosstalk, maurya_scv_readout_2024, choudhury2024_crosstalk_sca, harper_crosstalk_2025}.